The Business Plan

 Before a client decides to invest or work with you, he/she wants to know the type of person you are, and what you stand for.

 Take this guide for example.
-You're reading this because you've read some of the other stuff I've published about trading, and are interested to know more about what I have to say about it.
+You're reading this probably because you've read some of the other stuff I've published, and are interested to know more about what I have to say.

 You want to develop a similar kind of relationship with your audience.
 Let them get to know you better, so they can decide if you're someone they can see themselves associating with.

-As long as you can demonstrate that you (A) are a decent human being and (B) have some level of expertise, most people will be happy to consider working with you in the future.
+As long as you can demonstrate that you (A) are a decent human being and (B) have some level of expertise, most people will be happy to consider working with you.